microsoft/synapse-analyzer/Synapse BPA Report/README.md

 # Azure Synapse Analyzer Report to monitor and improve Synapse Dedicated Pool performance

-The Azure Synapse Analyzer Report was created to help you identify common issues that may be present in your database that can lead to performance issues.
+The Azure Synapse Analyzer Report is created to help you identify common issues that may be present in your database that can lead to performance issues.
 This report focuses on known best practices that Microsoft has identified with SQL Dedicated Pools.
 Following these best practices will help to get the best performance out of your solution.

 ## Report Details